 Read our full Fitbit Inspire HR review

-The Fitbit Versa 2 isn't as versatile as the new Versa 3, but it's still a great smartwatch with plenty of tools you'd expect to find in a much more expensive device.
+The Fitbit Versa 2 may be Fitbit's older smartwatch, but this oldie is still a goodie, especially to budget-minded consumers.
+It isn't as versatile as the new Versa 3, but it's still a great smartwatch with plenty of tools you'd expect to find in a much more expensive device.

-It has all the great fitness features like a heart rate tracker and exercise monitoring that you’ll get from any Fitbit, along with great extras like Amazon Alexa voice commands, smartphone notifications, and extra apps that you can download through the Fitbit app.
+It has all the great fitness features like a heart rate tracker and exercise monitoring that you’ll get from any Fitbit.
+That's along with great extras like Amazon Alexa voice commands, smartphone notifications, and extra apps that you can download through the Fitbit app.

-The Fitbit Versa 2 has better battery life than most smartwatches, lasting around five days on a single charge, and with its lightweight design it won’t weigh you down while exercising.
+The Fitbit Versa 2 has better battery life than most smartwatches.
+It lasted us around five days on a single charge during testing.
+Then there's its lightweight design, which means it won’t weigh you down while exercising.
 There's no GPS, but that's the biggest drawback of this otherwise excellent little watch.